 (I like to think that Newman said, “Because I can never remember which of her three names has the e at the end of it!
 That drives me up the wall!
 I’m not going through that again!”)

 Carole Ann left the show because her character didn’t develop beyond a screaming teenage girl, as she was promised it would.
 But given the chance to make changes to the key cast, the Doctor Who production team chose to stick to type, and replace Susan immediately with another teenage girl.
 And indeed one without parents and one with advanced knowledge of the future.
 Vicki’s almost as unearthly as Susan.
 No wonder Newman couldn’t shake the image of Susan from his mind; the production team were wanting Susan mark II.
-Later on in this season, there’s even a moment one of the Daleks’ killer robots is defeated when it can’t tell that Vicki is a different person to Susan.
+Later on in this season, there’s even a moment when one of the Daleks’ killer robots is defeated when it can’t tell that Vicki is a different person to Susan.

 But Vicki is different to Susan, mainly thanks to Maureen O’Brien’s attempts to bring depth to her character (not something, I suspect, the series’ writers were much worried about).
 She’s more biting than Susan and more likely to voice a different opinion to the other three leads.
-There’s a nice moment in The Romans where she’s following the Doctor round in typical companion style, then she sudden says “See you later”.
+There’s a nice moment in The Romans where she’s following the Doctor round in typical companion style, then she suddenly says “See you later”.
 She’s off to follow a lead of her own.
 William Hartnell’s authoritarian Doctor looks shocked.
 It’s like she’s still learning how companions are meant to behave.

 She also grows up over the course of her time on board the Ship.
 In a sense, this is just another copy of what happens to Susan: she stays with the Doctor for a year, grows up and is married off.
 But I’d suggest the change in Vicki is more distinct.
 If you look at The Time Meddler, she’s a very different character to the one in The Rescue.
 It’s partly a side effect of the series going from three companions to two, a change which broke up the faux family unit of Doctor, Ian, Barbara and teenage girl.
 It gives Vicki a bigger slice of the action and her age and experience is subtly nudged up to assist.

 In The Rescue, however, she’s is clearly a child.
 Her fellow castaway Bennett (Ray Barrett, an actor familiar from loads on appearances in Australian film and TV) says so.
-They are apparently the two survivors of the crew of a crashed spaceship, killed in a massacre by the inhabitants of this classically named planet, Dido.
+They are apparently the only survivors of the crew of a crashed spaceship, killed in a massacre by the inhabitants of this classically named planet, Dido.
 Since then, Bennett has been confined to quarters by a gammy leg, and both have been menaced by a spiked, tusked and clawed monster called Koquillion.

 Now, it’s hardly a spoiler (after all this story’s now 50 years old) to reveal that Koquillion is Bennett in disguise.
 It’s one of the first things you learn in Who 101, a basic fact which most fans knew long before we read the Target novelization in 1987, let alone watched the story on VHS in 1994.
 The Rescue comes to us spoiled, so we’ll never know how obvious that twist was.
 Nor will we know how surprised viewers who dismissed Koquillion as a man dressed up in a monster costume were, when he was revealed to be a man dressed up in a monster costume.